 A new furnace will be needed for your home eventually.
 Make sure to be aware of any signs that it might be starting to show.
-If your furnace is past its 15-year mark and beginning to have maintenance issues, there is a very likely chance it will need to be replaced.
+If your furnace is older than 10 year you may notice the beginning of maintenance issues, and there is a very likely chance it will need to be replaced.
 It may be working, but it is likely not operating at maximum efficiency and your utility bills are probably at all time highs as a result.
 The older they are, the more maintenance they need, usually incurring the most breakdowns in the last two years of their lives.
-If your furnace is roughly 15 to 20 years or older and you have a repair costing more than 15 percent of a new furnace, you should go ahead and replace it.
+If the furnace is 15 years or older, it can be costing more than 15 percent more.
+If this is the case, you should consider replacing it.

 Another sign a new furnace is needed is how it is operating.
 If your furnace is operating with little to no maintenance issues but you’re noticing a higher utility rate, it is a problem.
 You would like to get your bills down, there may be some lower cost solutions for you.
 Some alternative options may be updating your thermostat to a programmable one, cleaning or updating your duct system.
 You could also purchase an electric fireplace or portable heater, or just adding some extra blankets around the house.
 You can contact us, and we can advise you on the options.

 An older furnace is bound to work harder to provide the levels of heating it did when it was new.
 This means higher energy bills and more frequent repairs.
 Once you begin seeing significant bill increases, it may be time to look into getting a new furnace.
 The amount of money you will save in the long run from a more efficient unit will be worth the short-term investment.

 An inefficient and old furnace can result in some rooms being colder or warmer than others.
 This is likely the result of an old furnace and outdated duct system.
 This results in its ability to distribute heat evenly throughout the house.